For the latest requirements, course descriptions and more please consult the UMass Lowell online Graduate Catalog.

-To encourage outstanding undergraduate students to continue their studies toward an advanced degree, the College of Engineering and the Graduate School offer a program of accelerated study leading to the dual degrees of a bachelor of science in engineering and a master of science in engineering.
+To encourage outstanding undergraduate students to continue their studies toward an advanced degree, the College of Engineering and Graduate Admissions offer a program of accelerated study leading to the dual degrees of a bachelor of science in engineering and a master of science in engineering.
 Students taking full advantage of the combined program ordinarily finish the master of science in engineering degree at the end of the fifth year of study.
-Please refer to the UMass Lowell online Academic Catalog for more information on this program.

 To be eligible to enter this course of study, students must file a formal Graduate School application in the junior or senior year.
 Applicants for this program are not required to take the Graduate Record Examination (GRE) or pay an application fee.
 Upon the recommendation of their advisor and with the approval of the Department of Chemical Engineering Graduate Admissions Committee and the dean of the Graduate School, students may be admitted as provisional graduate students during the second semester of the senior year.